iansan5653/gas-ts-template/readme.md

 anywhere else Google Apps might need to call your function, such as from a [custom menu](https://developers.google.com/apps-script/guides/menus).

-Note that the field in `global` that you assign the function to is treated as the function name, not the actual function name.
+Note that the field in `global` that you assign the function, not the function's name, is treated as the function name.
 For example, the following function will be called by the `onOpen` trigger, _not_ the `onEdit` trigger:

 ```ts
 function onEdit() {}